 - 1. Ensure that the wrecker boom is retracted. - 2.
 Ensure that the wrecker boom is lowered to stowed position. - 3.
 Ensure that the underlift boom is retracted. - 4.
 Ensure that the underlift boom is raised with sufficient ground clearance for travel. - 5.
+Ensure that the rear spades are raised and in the flat stowed position. - 6.
 Ensure that the Power Take Off (PTO) is disengaged.
 See PTO operator's manual.